zlondrej/steam-next/docs/install.rst

     - Open cygwin terminal
     - Run ``easy_install-3.4 pip``

-3. Run ``pip install steam``
+3. Run ``pip install steam-next``

 .. note::
     Consider using `virtualenv <https://virtualenv.pypa.io>`_
     in order to keep you system packages untouched.

 .. note::
-    Installation may take a while as a number of dependecies will be compiled
+    Installation may take a while as a number of dependencies will be compiled

 Native Python
 ^^^^^^^^^^^^^

-1. Download & install python 3.5 from https://www.python.org/downloads/windows/
+1. Download & install python 3.9 from https://www.python.org/downloads/windows/

 .. note::
     Installing for all users will require administrator rights

-2. Then from ``cmd`` run ``pip install steam``
+2. Then from ``cmd`` run ``pip install steam-next``